How To Get A Temporary Protective Order in Georgia

 How to Get a TPO in Georgia

-A temporary protective order is a solid first step toward protecting yourself and your family.
-Whether you have obtained a stalker or you have to safeguard you or your kids from a dangerous ex-spouse or relative, restraining orders are a legal way of telling someone to “stay away.”
+A temporary protective order (aka temporary restraining order) is a solid first step toward protecting yourself and your family.
+Whether you are concerned about a stalker, or you have to safeguard you or your kids from a dangerous ex-spouse or relative, restraining orders are a legal way of telling someone to “stay away.”

 What is a Temporary Protective Order?

-In Georgia, a Temporary Protective Order (TPO), is what is commonly referred to as a restraining order.
+In Georgia, a Temporary Protective Order (TPO), or Temporary Restraining Order (TRO), is what is commonly referred to as a restraining order.
 A TPO can be issued by the court to order a person to either do or not do certain things.
-This can be anything from telling homeowners to keep the sound to a minimum to prevent harassers from harassing.
-If you’re in a life-threatening situation a judge may use restraining orders to prohibit violent people from calling or being near you.
+This can be anything from telling homeowners to keep nuisance noises to a minimum, to prevent crazy people from harrassing you.
+Often, people going through a difficult divorce may need to get a protective order to deal with an abusive spouse.
+If you’re in a life-threatening situation a judge may use a restraining order to prohibit violent people from calling or being near you.

 Fight Emotional Abuse and Terror